jawalsh/z616-comic-books-and-their-readers-SP26/docs/assignment-participation.md

 ## Online Participation

+For each online discussion/activity:

-- Post a response to the online discussion and comment on the responses of two or more students for an A or A-
+- Post a response to the online discussion and thoughtfully comment on the responses of two or more students for an A or A-
-- Post a response to the online discussion and comment on the response of one other student for a B+, B, or B-
+- Post a response to the online discussion and thoughtfully comment on the response of one other student for a B+, B, or B-
-- Post a response to the online discussion or comment on other student responses, but not both, for a C+, C, or C-
+- Post a response to the online discussion or thoughtfully comment on other student responses, but not both, for a C+, C, or C-
--
+- No responses and no comments will result in an F

+## In-Class Participation

+For each class period